LiquidHydroHK/liquidhydrohk.github.io/index.md

 ## Welcome to LiquidHydro's Github page.

-You probably reached this place from my ePortfolio.
-I am an undergraduate student at HKUST, majoring in Computer Engineering.
-If you need to contact me, you can email your inquiries to `adrian_lai at outlook dot com`.
+You probably reached this place from my [ePortfolio](https://iam.adrianl.ai).
+I am an undergraduate student at HKUST, majoring in Computer Engineering, expected to graduate in Spring 2021.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Current Final Year Project:
+Name: `To be determined`
+Supervisor: `To be determined`

+My interests:
+1. IoT (Internet of Things)
+2. Embedded System Design (STM32)
+3. Computer Networking

+My skills:
+1. Proficient in C++ for backend software development
+2. Proficient in C for Embedded System Designs
+2. Proficient in SQL for Database design and implementation
+3. Proficient in PHP/HTML/CSS for front-end web development

 ### Markdown